 We recently saw a Chinese salad recipe in an old cookbook that included noodles, so we knew we had to give a try with our own little twist.
 Filled with fried wontons, edamame and veggies, we had a feeling it would be good – and it was!!

 It’s different than the other salads we’ve tried because it has the linguine, but the taste is similar and oh so good.
 We changed it up a bit, by using coleslaw and other seasonings.
-It’s now become a go-to for BBQs and Asian meals.
+It has now become a go-to for BBQs and Asian meals.

 Making the dressing + salad